its-a-maxi/extended-video-player/README.md

 <!-- ABOUT THE PROJECT -->
 ## ℹ️ About The Project

-Front-end exercise, you should create a page with angular capable of displaying youtube videos, with an history of viewed videos and a bookmark system.
+Front-end exercise, you are asked to create a page with angular capable of displaying youtube videos, with an history of viewed videos and a bookmark system.
 The history and the bookmarks should be saved on local storage.

 ### Exercise